 Summer Reading Program / SummerQuest

-Archived on the library’s YouTube page, these virtual storytimes are designed for littles ones ages 2-5 and their caregivers.
+Archived on the library’s YouTube channel, these virtual storytimes are designed for littles ones ages 2-5 years old and their caregivers.
 Each storytime includes a song or rhyme, story read-aloud, and activity idea to enjoy together, along with early literacy tips throughout.

 Electronic Resource Tutorials

-Also archived on our YouTube page are recordings of tutorials on how to use electronic resources and databases that you can access remotely with your library card.
+Also archived on our YouTube channel are recordings of tutorials on how to use electronic resources and databases that you can access remotely with your library card.